-Individual and group therapy for cognitive and behavioral difficulties
+- Individual therapy for cognitive and behavioral difficulties

-Individual and group therapy for adjustment to disability and emotional difficulties
+- Individual therapy for adjustment to disability and emotional difficulties

 We also take every step possible to ensure that care is coordinated with an individual’s neurologist, psychiatrist, primary care physician, and other treating providers when appropriate.
 We strive to offer a holistic approach to treatment.